This week I’ve got a massive post on picking a laptop for FL Studio (and in most ways – music production in general).

 - Soundcard with DirectSound drivers.
 ASIO/ASIO2 compatible required for audio recording

-Looking at these requirements it seems that any recently released laptop would be more than enough (1 GB of RAM, really?).
+Looking at these requirements it seems that any recently released laptop would be more than enough.
 Well… yes and no. It might be enough to launch FL Studio but it is far from what you need if you’re using VSTs and sample libraries.
 Apparently some known plugin libraries have significantly higher requirements than FL Studio itself.